Newlands Resolution: Popular controversy

 Cleveland had to mobilize support from Southern Democrats to fight the treaty.
 He sent former Georgia Representative James H. Blount as a special representative to Hawaii to investigate and to provide a solution.
 Blount was well known for his opposition to imperialism.
-Blount was also a leader for white supremacy, which ended the right to vote by southern Blacks in the 1890s.
+Blount was also a leading advocate for white supremacy, which effectively ended the right to vote for southern Blacks in the 1890s.
 Some observers had speculated that he would support annexation on the grounds of the inability of Asiatics to govern themselves.
 Instead, Blount opposed imperialism, called for the US military to restore Queen Liliuokalani, and argued that the Hawaii natives should be allowed to continue their "Asiatic ways."

 Blount seemingly was unaware of the written policy set for Hawaii in Cleveland's first term by his Secretary of State Thomas F. Bayard for Hawaii.
 Bayard sent written instructions to the American minister George W. Merrill that in the event of another revolution in Hawaii, it was a priority to protect American commerce, lives, and property.
 Bayard specified that "the assistance of the officers of our Government vessels, if found necessary, will therefore be promptly afforded to promote the reign of law and respect for orderly government in Hawaii."
 In July 1889, during a small-scale rebellion, Merrill landed Marines to protect Americans, an action that the State Department explicitly approved.
 Stevens had read those 1887 instructions and followed them in 1893.